namdao2000/ultimate-nextjs-starter/README.md

 ### **Permission / Authorization**
 If a user tries to do a privileged action, make sure that they have enough permission to do it.

-In my example here, a user can only delete a product if it BELONGS to them.
+In my example here, a user can only update a product if it BELONGS to them.
 So I do a check with prisma to make sure that its the case.

 ```ts
   async updateOneProduct(